aspectron/cargo-nw/README.md

 * No external dependencies for basic functionality
 * Automatic download of Node Webkit distribution binaries
 * Automatic handling of application icons
-* Automatic handling of DMG and Windows resource manifests
+* Automatic handling of MacOS and Windows resource manifests
+* Automatic handling of DMG resources
 * Custom strings for Windows resource manifests
 * Creation of firewall rules during Windows installs
 * Optional inclusion of FFMPEG libraries